akshayKhot/akshayKhot.github.io/_posts/2021-4-8-how-to-setup-aurelia-typescript-with-aspnet.md

 If you don't provide the `--name` flag, `dotnet` command creates the MVC project in the same directory you are running the command from.

-Now that `dotnet` has created an ASP.NET MVC project for us, let's switch to the directory and open the project in [VS Code](#).
+Now that `dotnet` has created an ASP.NET MVC project for us, switch to the directory and open the project in [VS Code](#).

 ```bash
 ➜  cd Sandbox